wso2/docs-is/en/docs/concepts/identity-federation.md

 Identity federation is, very simply, an authentication method that allows users to use their user account and credentials from one application, to log in to a different application.

 This means that an application does not really need to store the user's credentials in order to authenticate them.
 It can simply authenticate the user by communicating with a different trusted application, which acts as an identity provider and is already maintaining the user's electronic identity.
 In an identity federation flow, authentication is delegated to the identity provider.
-Authorization can also be a part of this federation arragement if required.
+Authorization can also be a part of this federation arrangement if required.

 A user's digital identity that has been linked or shared across multiple trust domains in this manner is called a **federated identity**.
 Identity federation makes gaining access to applications quick and easy, as users do not have to remember a different set of credentials for every application they use.